Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Executive summary

 This review paper aims at compiling up-to-date constraints from high-energy physics, nuclear physics, and astrophysics that relate to the EoS and are, therefore, fundamental to the understanding of current and future data from heavy-ion collisions to gravitational waves, making them relevant to a very broad community.
 Additionally, precise knowledge of the dense and hot matter EoS can help physicists to look beyond the standard model either for dark matter, which may accumulate in or around neutron stars, or for modified theories of gravity.

-The paper is organized as follows: we first discuss the theoretical constraints of lattice \ref{sec:lattice} and perturbative QCD \ref{sec:pqcd}, followed by $\chi$EFT \ref{sec:eft}.
-Then, we discuss experimental constraints from heavy-ion collisions \ref{sec:hic}, (isospin symmetric and asymmetric) low-energy nuclear physics \ref{sec:nuclear}, and astrophysical observations \ref{sec:astro}.
-We provide a future outlook in \cref{sec:outlook}, since a significant amount of new data is anticipated over the next decade.
+The paper is organized as follows: we first discuss the theoretical constraints of lattice (Sect.~\ref{sec:lattice}) and perturbative QCD (Sect.~\ref{sec:pqcd}), followed by $\chi$EFT (Sect.~\ref{sec:eft}).
+Then, we discuss experimental constraints from heavy-ion collisions (Sect.~\ref{sec:hic}), (isospin symmetric and asymmetric) low-energy nuclear physics (Sect.~\ref{sec:nuclear}), and astrophysical observations (Sect.~\ref{sec:astro}).
+We provide a future outlook in Sect.~\ref{sec:outlook}, since a significant amount of new data is anticipated over the next decade.

-\section{Theoretical Constraints: Lattice QCD}
+\section{Theoretical constraints: lattice QCD}

-Lattice QCD is the most suitable method to study strong interactions around and above the deconfinement phase transition region in the QCD phase diagram, due to its non-perturbative nature~\cite{Drischler:2019xuo}.
+Lattice QCD is the most suitable method to study strong interactions around and above the deconfinement phase transition region in the QCD phase diagram, due to its non-perturbative nature \citep{Drischler:2019xuo}.
 As discussed in the introduction, due to the sign problem, first-principles lattice QCD results for the EoS at finite $\mu_B$ are currently restricted.
 Since direct lattice simulations at $\mu_B=0$ and imaginary $\mu_B$ are feasible, observables can be extrapolated using techniques involving zero or imaginary chemical potential simulations, i.e., analytical continuation, Taylor series and other alternative expansions.
 In this section, we present various constraints on the EoS, BSQ (baryon number, strangeness, and electric charge) susceptibilities, and partial pressures evaluated using lattice QCD.